Financial planning tools and services to put you on the path to the future you want

 If you plan to invest in bonds in retirement, it is important that you diversify your portfolio by including different kinds of bonds.
 There are three main types of bonds:

-2. Municipal Bonds – These are issued by states, cities, and counties.
-These bonds include general obligation bonds, which are not secured by assets, but rather backed by the full faith and credit of the issuer who can tax residents to pay bondholders.
-Revenue bonds are municipal bonds which are backed by revenues from a specific source, such as highway tolls.
-Another type is conduit bonds, which are issued by the government on behalf of private entities, such as hospitals or non-profit universities.
+These are issued by states, cities, and counties.
+These bonds include general obligation bonds, which are not secured by assets but rather backed by the full faith and credit of the issuer who can tax residents to pay bondholders.
+Revenue bonds are municipal bonds that are backed by revenues from a specific source, such as highway tolls.
+Another type is conduit bonds, which are issued by the government on behalf of private entities, such as hospitals or nonprofit universities.

 Overall, bonds can be a great way to find a predictable income stream in retirement.
 If held to maturity, bonds also allow you to preserve your capital while you’re investing.
 If you cannot afford to take chances by exposing yourself to stock holdings that may be volatile, consider incorporating bonds into your retirement plan.